lbriais/stacked_config/README.md

 ## Advanced usage

-`stacked_config` is internally relying on [super_stack gem][SS] for the management of the layers, their priorities and the way they are merged to provide the "merged config".
+`stacked_config` is internally relying on the [super_stack Gem][SS] for the management of the layers, their priorities and the way they are merged in order to provide the "merged config".
 Check its documentation for further info.

 ### Re-ordering layers